suneel0101/django-easyrest/README.md

 EasyRest is a lightweight framework (less than 160 lines of code!) that allows you to really quickly and flexibly create a READ-ONLY REST API for your models.

 ## Why would I want to use EasyRest?
-If you're building a front-end heavy website that uses Backbone or similar:
-    * All you need in the backend is a REST API to read from.
-    * With EasyRest makes this ridiculously simple.
+If you're building a front-end heavy website that uses Backbone or similar, all you need in the backend is a REST API to read from.
+EasyRest makes this ridiculously simple.

 If you need a simple and extensible read-only API for your existing product:

-    * you do the same thing.
+    * Use EasyRest to generate the API in just 3 simple steps.
     * EasyRest has a really simple built-in authentication system so you can give out API keys to your API consumers and you're all ready to go.
     * You can also plug in your custom API authentication system easily